 Medical Community Acknowledges Addiction as a Disease

 It has long been a common agreement amongst medical and mental health professionals that addiction is a disease.
-This is based in great deal on studies done 15 years ago, which show that addiction physically changes the brain on top of any other physical effects it may cause.
+This is based in a great deal on studies done 15 years ago, which show that addiction physically changes the brain, on top of any other physical effects it may cause.

 Despite this knowledge and the extensive amount of medical treatment available at drug and alcohol rehab centers, most facilities’ clinical staff is comprised of general psychologists, rather than addictionologists or certified addiction professionals.
 While many consider addiction a mental health disorder, it is a complicated disease with physical components that are best treated by an addiction specialist.

 As part of the progression of adding legitimacy to the physical diagnosis and treatment of addiction, 10 medical institutions recently became the first to offer accredited residency programs in addiction medicine.